ncihtan/data-models/docs/home.md

 </p>

-**Welcome!** 👋 Explore metadata terms used by HTAN project by key, value, or descriptions.
+**Welcome!** 👋 Explore metadata terms used by HTAN project by attributes, description and dependencies.

 ### How to Use